How Much Does a Fence Cost in Ohio in 2026?

 Average Project Budgets for Ohio Homeowners

-Basic Projects ($2,500–$5,000): Chain-link or split-rail fencing, 100–200 linear feet, minimal grading, no gates.
+Basic projects ($2,500–$5,000): Chain-link or split-rail fencing, 100–200 linear feet, minimal grading, no gates.

-Mid-Range Projects ($5,000–$10,000): Wood or vinyl privacy fence, 150–200 linear feet, one gate, moderate terrain, in suburban areas.
+Mid-range projects ($5,000–$10,000): Wood or vinyl privacy fence, 150–200 linear feet, one gate, moderate terrain, suburban location.

-Premium Projects ($10,000+): High-end vinyl or ornamental aluminum, 200+ linear feet, multiple gates, difficult terrain, or premium materials and finishes.
+Premium projects ($10,000+): High-end vinyl or ornamental aluminum, 200+ linear feet, multiple gates, difficult terrain, or premium materials and finishes.